needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 **Note**: The Asset may or may not be unloaded immediately, contingent on existing dependencies.
 For more information, read the section on [when memory is cleared](#when-is-memory-cleared).

 ### Scene loading
 To load a Scene, use [`Addressables.LoadSceneAsync`](xref:UnityEngine.AddressableAssets.AssetReference.LoadSceneAsync(UnityEngine.SceneManagement.LoadSceneMode,System.Boolean,System.Int32)).
-You can use this method to load a Scene in `Single` mode, which closes all open Scenes, or in `Additive` mode (for more information, see documentation on [Scene mode loading](https://docs.unity3d.com/ScriptReference/SceneManagement.LoadSceneMode.html).
+You can use this method to load a Scene in `Single` mode, which closes all open Scenes, or in `Additive` mode (for more information, see documentation on [Scene mode loading](https://docs.unity3d.com/ScriptReference/SceneManagement.LoadSceneMode.html)).

 To unload a Scene, use [`Addressables.UnloadSceneAsync`](xref:UnityEngine.AddressableAssets.Addressables.UnloadSceneAsync(UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle,System.Boolean)), or open a new Scene in `Single` mode.
 You can open a new Scene by either using the Addressables interface, or using the [`SceneManager.LoadScene`](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadScene.html) or [`SceneManager.LoadSceneAsync`](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadSceneAsync.html) methods.
 Opening a new Scene closes the current one, properly decrementing the ref-count.

 ### GameObject instantiation
 To load and instantiate a GameObject Asset, use [`Addressables.InstantiateAsync`](xref:UnityEngine.AddressableAssets.Addressables.InstantiateAsync(System.Object,UnityEngine.Transform,System.Boolean,System.Boolean)).
 This instantiates the Prefab located by the specified `location` parameter.
 The Addressables system will load the Prefab and its dependencies, incrementing the ref-count of all associated Assets.

 Calling [`InstantiateAsync`](xref:UnityEngine.AddressableAssets.Addressables.InstantiateAsync(System.Object,UnityEngine.Transform,System.Boolean,System.Boolean)) three times on the same address results in all dependent assets having a ref-count of three.
 Unlike calling [`LoadAssetAsync`](xref:UnityEngine.AddressableAssets.Addressables.LoadAssetAsync``1(System.Object)) three times, however, each `InstantiateAsync` call returns an [`AsyncOperationHandle`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle`1) pointing to a unique operation.
 This is because the result of each `InstantiateAsync` is a unique instance.
-You would need to individually release each returned [`AsyncOperationHandle`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle) or GameObject instance.
+You will need to individually release each returned [`AsyncOperationHandle`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle) or GameObject instance.
 Another distinction between `InstantiateAsync` and other load calls is the optional `trackHandle` parameter.
 When set to `false`, you must keep the [`AsyncOperationHandle`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle) to use while releasing your instance.
 This is more efficient, but requires more development effort.

 To destroy an instantiated GameObject, use [`Addressables.ReleaseInstance`](xref:UnityEngine.AddressableAssets.Addressables.ReleaseInstance(UnityEngine.GameObject)), or close the Scene that contains the instantiated object.
 This Scene can have been loaded (and thus closed) in `Additive` or `Single` mode.
 This Scene can also have been loaded using either the [`Addressables`](xref:UnityEngine.AddressableAssets.Addressables) or `SceneManagement` API.
 As noted above, if you set `trackHandle` to `false`, you can only call `Addressables.ReleaseInstance` with the handle, not with the actual GameObject.